mehedihasan8/Yoga-client-site/README.md

 ## My Awesome YOGA Website Project

-- YOGA is an awesome project that showcases various car models and provides information about them.
+- YOGA is an awesome project that showcases various yoga classes and provides information about them.

 ## Features

 - Browse and search for different toy car models

-- View detailed information and specifications of each car
+- View detailed information and specifications of each yoga class

-- Filter cars based on criteria such as brand, price etc
+- payment based on his class price base etc

-- Save favorite cars for future reference
+- post instracturs class and see enrol details

-- User authentication and account management
+- User authentication and account management and save user data

 ## Technologies Used